DerekCresswell/GameDesign11/3 Top Down Arcade/5 HUD.md

 To start, how about we just stick a piece of text on our canvas.\
 Right click on the hierarchy and scroll down to "UI" and then click "Text".\
 You will see that Unity has automatically placed this as a child of the canvas object.
 Now if you look at your game you will see that there is some text displaying.
 If you play the game and move around you will see that the text does not move.\
-This will be the base of our HUDs.
+This will be the base of our HUD.
 Let's start by moving this to the top right corner to be our health display.
 You will notice there are some extra markers popping up, this is due to our text using a ["Rect Transform"](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/class-RectTransform.html) as opposed to the normal transform.\
 This tool has some special features we want to take advantage of, for instance easily anchoring our text to a corner.

 To do this click on the little box that appears in the Rect Transform component.
-A drop down will appear.
+A drop down menu will appear.
 This is the anchoring of our object.\
 There are some fancy things you can do but for our purposes we want to hold <kbd>Shift</kbd> and <kbd>Alt</kbd> the click one of the corners, here it'll be top left.

 ![RectTransformAnchor](Images/RectTransformAnchor.JPG)